Consensus-Building Perspectives on Politics, Religion, and Life, from Alex Zorach

 An 1894 painting by Walter Langley

 Depression is a state and condition of body and mind characterized by low mood, troubled thoughts, and a lack of energy, initiative, and decisiveness.
 Depression can be particularly difficult to deal with when someone close to you, a friend, family member, or co-worker has it.
-Here I offer a few tips from my own personal experience, both as someone who has suffered from depression and who has at times been able to help, or unable to help others close to me who have been depressed.

 Before you start reading though, I want to offer the most important piece of advice: while it is always good and honorable to want to help a person as much as possible, and to do your best to help that person, it is not your responsibility to do so and it does not necessarily mean you did anything wrong if you were unable to help them.
 Psychological conditions, like any kind of illness, can be unpredictable.
 In order to protect your own well-being, it is imperative that before you start trying to help someone, you understand and embrace the fact that you may not be able to help them.

-General things to do to help:
+General things to do to help

-Questions to ask to help a depressed person feel better:
+Questions to ask to help a depressed person feel better

 Asking pointed, specific, simple questions can be one of the best ways to bring immediate relief to someone who is feeling depressed.
 The goal of the questions is to use the Socratic method to help a depressed person realize that their depressive thoughts are irrational, and to help them think more positive and more rational thoughts.
 Asking questions is important, as depressed people tend to respond more negatively to any statement, and will often mentally reject any statement you make that does not fit with their negative picture of the world.
 If you press too hard with statements that contradict their negative view, they may become angry with you, or they may simply shut down entirely, stop listening to you, and close themselves off.
 If instead you ask questions that lead them to make those same statements themselves, as a response to your questions, they will be more likely to accept them and believe them.
 There are, however, a few cases where it can be helpful to be very direct and assertive, and disagree with what the person is saying, which I describe below.

-Things to avoid saying to a depressed person:
+Things to avoid saying to a depressed person

 Before I get into specific things to avoid saying, I also want to emphasize that it is important not to talk down to a person, not to treat them like they are crazy or there is something wrong with them, and also, not to talk or act as if the person is a mess.